Smasher666x/MythicPlus/README.md

 ## Planned Features

 - **Weekly Vault Reward:** A system to grant players a special reward once per week based on their Mythic+ performance.
+- **Better GUI:** A rework on the curent GUI by using the actual Mythic+ GUI.
+- **Downgrade or Change bound dungeon:** An NPC that will allow you to downgrade your keystone and/or randomize the bound dungeon.

 ---